-Discipleship: the practice of following Jesus.
+Discipleship: intentionally living in the ways and words of Jesus.

 Discipleship